 Windscribe Pro users will notice a variety of other, somewhat advanced features available in their app settings, including:

-Windscribe lets its users play with a lot of different settings, which could be helpful for users with specific needs.
+Windscribe lets you play with a lot of different settings, which could be helpful for specific needs.
 For the average VPN user, you likely wouldn’t need to access much more than the server list.

 Windscribe VPN test results

-We used speed tests, DNS leak tests, and WebRTC leak tests to see if Windscribe provides fast speeds and high levels of security and privacy.
+We used speed test and leak tests to see if Windscribe provides fast speeds and high levels of security and privacy.
 We also checked to see whether you can use Windscribe to watch Netflix and other streaming services.

-We ran these tests using the Windscribe VPN Windows app on a desktop PC running Windows 10 from a physical location in the U.S.
+We ran these tests using the Windscribe VPN Windows app on a laptop PC running Windows 11 from a physical location in the U.S.

-Windscribe successfully passed all the tests we conducted.
+Windscribe mostly passed all the tests we conducted.
 Let’s jump into the details for each test.

 Speed tests